-At March 31, 2020 the Company had cash equivalents including money market funds and U.S. Treasury securities and at December 31, 2019, the Company had cash equivalents including money market funds, whose value is based on quoted market prices.
-At March 31, 2020 and December 31, 2019, the Company had short term investments, including U.S. Treasury securities, whose value is based on quoted market prices.
+At March 31, 2021 and December 31, 2020, the Company had cash equivalents including money market funds, whose value is based on quoted market prices.
+At March 31, 2021 and December 31, 2020, the Company had short-term investments, including U.S. Treasury securities, whose value is based on quoted market prices.
+At March 31, 2021, the Company had long-term investments including U.S. Treasury securities, whose value is based on quoted market prices.
 Accordingly, these securities are classified as Level 1.

-At March 31, 2020 and December 31, 2019, the Company had short-term investments, including commercial paper and corporate bonds.
+At March 31, 2021, the Company had short-term investments, including commercial paper and corporate bonds and on December 31, 2020, the Company had short-term investments including corporate bonds.
+At March 31, 2021, the Company had long-term investments including U.S. Treasury securities.
 As quoted prices are not available for these securities, they are valued using independent pricing models or other model-based valuation techniques such as the present value of future cash flows, adjusted for the security's credit rating, prepayment assumptions and other factors such as credit loss assumptions.
 Accordingly, these securities are classified as Level 2.